dcaste/dcaste/README.md

 * **SEO:** Insite optimization, Google Analytics, Schema.org structured data

 ## 💻 I'm working on
-- Building ReactJS projects and my portfolio website.
+- Building Svelte projects and connect them to WordPress.

 ## 👑 Achievements
 * Speaker at Nicaraguan Wordpress community.
 Use of responsive images in Wordpress natively and with the Advanced Custom Fields plugin.